Healthcare12 min read

 Key Facts

-• A four-function calculator is provided for the Math section
+• A basic four-function on-screen calculator is provided on the TEAS 7 Math section; you cannot bring your own.

 TEAS Math 2026: 38 questions, calculator provided, 53% algebra/numbers, 47% data/measurement